iontodirel/libaprstrack/README.md

 - Binary and string support, including UTF-8 support.
 - Supports the Smart Beaconing (TM) algorithm, with full configurability.
 - Cross platform and Cross Toolchain
-  - Runs on Windows, Linux, OSX, and ESP32 platforms
+  - Runs on Windows, Linux, OSX, ESP32, Pico and Teensy platforms
   - Tested with MSVC, GCC, and Clang toolsets.
 - Header only library, no dependencies.
   - Requires C++ 20 and a small subset of the C++ Standard Library.